CoursesBlogsWebinarsAll

 CIPD: Meet the Company That Wants HR To Matter Again

-These are the perceptions the CIPD is determined to change, mainly by revolutionising how we view human resources in the workplace.
+These are the perceptions the CIPD is determined to change by revolutionising how we view human resources in the workplace.

 Their work focuses on championing better work and working lives – built around the powerful belief that work should benefit everyone, not just companies and economies.